Bitcoin ETF hype meets regulatory reality in race to be first

-Canadian firms are vying to launch the world's first bitcoin exchange-traded fund but regulatory hurdles and structural problems are slowing things down, according to one fund's chief executive officer.
+Canadian firms are vying to launch the world's first Bitcoin exchange-traded fund but regulatory hurdles and structural problems are slowing things down, according to one fund's chief executive officer.

 "Everybody seems to be commenting that we might be the first in the world but I think we've still got a long way to go with the regulators," said Raj Lala of Toronto-based Evolve Funds Group Inc., which has been branching out into thematic ETFs such as automobile innovation, cybersecurity and gender diversity.